Information about plants & gardens for Brisbane & Qld

 Try to plant the larger forms where you can allow the plant do develop its natural shape.
 Selectively thin the bush by cutting out old canes near the base from time to time as necessary to maintain vigour and maintain a clean, attractive form.

-Abelia was discussed in detail in the 01-10-2021 edition of Get Results Gardening, a weekly email publication for Australian gardeners, especially those in the tropical, subtropical and warm temperate parts of the country.
-Free trials available for Australian residents.
-To learn more, go to calyx.com.au/getresultsgardening.html or simply click on the banner below .
+Abelia was discussed in detail in the 05-07-2024 edition of Get Results Gardening, a weekly email publication for Australian gardeners, especially those in the tropical, subtropical and warm temperate parts of the country.
+If you request a free trial (see calyx.com.au/getresultsgardening.html for instructions) you can ask for a copy of the 05-07-2024 edition to be sent as well if you want to read the abelia article (Australian residents only, please).

 Abelias In Queensland